ihmeuw/vivarium/docs/source/tutorials/interactive_simulation.rst

 .. note:

-    see <section> for more on the difference between initialization and setup.
+    see <concepts section> for more on the difference between initialization and setup.

 The following examples will use the non-setup versions, but be aware that the counterparts exist that will call setup for you.
 Practically speaking, the utility of initializing without setting up is that it allows you to alter the